Byronamh/decentralized-coup/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Decentralized Coup

+Before you sue me, contact me via [linkedin](https://www.linkedin.com/in/byronamh/) with proof of ownership so I can take the project down.

+The game Coup, but with fancy words, such as "open source", "decentralized", "blockchain", "webRTC"

 ## Available Scripts